jerry-wjl/full-stack-cncf-demo/HOWTODEMO.md

 	  2. Edit a file in git and commit it (will trigger a build and rolling upgrade)
 	  3. Scale up kubernetes deployment (edit kubernetes/cncfdemo.yml and commit which will trigger a build and rolling upgrade)
 	  4. Show metrics - i.e do some sales and show real time data getting populated.
+	  5. Generate some load and see the autoscaling trigger

 ....constantly being updated